 Feelings of Older Vietnamese Towards Americans

-This generation grew up through much tumult — they remember hiding in tiny one-persion bomb-shelters on the streets during air-raids.
-They lived through the subsequent hatred towards the West, where everything from West was bad by official decree: music, jeans, Western books, even dancing were banned.
-They remember cultural police and suspicious neighbours watching each other for any Western influence — even a 70s-looking haircut could get you in trouble with the culture police.
+This generation grew up through a lot of tumult.
+They remember hiding in tiny one-persion bomb-shelters on the streets during air-raids.
+They lived through the subsequent hatred towards the West, where everything from West was evil by official decree: music, jeans, Western books, and Western dancing were banned.
+They remember cultural police and suspicious neighbours watching each other for any Western influence — even a Western-style 70s-looking haircut could get you in trouble with the culture police.

-The South, which lost the war, was historically more open to foreigners, and today it remains slightly more cosmopolitan, both in the street-level attitudes of common people, but also in the official statistics of the number of expats living in places like Ho Chi Minh City (once Saigon); whereas the victorious Communist North has a longer history of suspicious towards Westerners.
+The South, which lost the war, was historically more open to foreigners — it made them much more wealthy than the North prior to reunification.
+Today, the South continues to be slightly more cosmopolitan and pro-Western, both in the street-level attitudes of common people, and also in official statistics of the number of expats living in places like Ho Chi Minh City (once Saigon).
+In contrast, the victorious Communist North has a longer history of suspicious towards Westerners.

 However, attitudes are definitely changing.
 The surviving older generations have seen an incredible economic boom, kicked-off by the 1986 Doi Moi reforms.
 What followed was a great economic catch-up, as Vietnam’s GDP compounded and closed-in on its Asian neighbours , including massive injections of foreign investment, such that most international name-brand companies now have a significant part of their manufacturing plants in Vietnam (if not the majority of it).
 This generation has also seen an unprecedented increase in the standard of living of their children and grand-children.